buihongduc132/bhd-gemini-ctx/README.md

 # Gemini Conversation Extractor

 A deterministic Python tool that extracts conversations from Google Gemini using Playwright automation and converts them to high-quality markdown using markitdown.
+Includes HTTP API server for AI agent integration.

 ## 🎯 Key Features